What A DUI Could Mean For Your Professional Future

 - Military and Other Government Employees

-Licensing boards, the state agencies that oversee the licenses of various occupations and professions, are allowed by law to discipline a person holding one of these licenses (“licensees”) who has been convicted of a crime that is “substantially related to the qualifications, functions, or duties of the business or profession for which the license was issued.”
+Licensing boards, the state agencies that oversee the licenses of various occupations and professions, are allowed by law to discipline a person holding one of these licenses (“licensees”) who has been convicted of a crime.

 Some occupations/professions, like pilots and doctors, require the licensee to report their own arrests and convictions for DUI to the appropriate board.
 In other cases, a conviction is reported to the appropriate board by the court.